 So far, when it comes to experiments, we’ve talked about what they are, why they’re important, how often we should do them, and how often we should reward for them.
 Those are all very important pieces of your thinking to refine if innovation is going to become a strand in your organizational DNA.

 But let’s take our learning one step further.
 The culture that I’m a part of loves metrics (perhaps even too much).
 But what that means is that we try to measure anything and everything that’s missionally meaningful.
-When I asked my colleague, Dave Smith (who has one of the finest strategic minds I’ve ever seen), to help our church think through the right way to track how each of our teams are doing with an ongoing rhythm of experiments so that we could keep it in front of ourselves on our strategic dashboard, he helped us develop what we call our NES—our “Net Experiment Score”.
+When I asked my colleague, Dave Smith (who has one of the finest strategic minds I’ve ever known), to help our church think through the right way to track how each of our teams are doing with an ongoing rhythm of experiments so that we could keep it in front of ourselves on our strategic dashboard, he helped us develop what we call our NES—our “Net Experiment Score”.

 Since we have the wholehearted conviction that experimentation is the catalytic seed-sowing behavior that sparks innovation, we decided to create and track this new metric.
 Doing so has injected it into the regular conversation rhythm of our leadership team’s meetings.
 Rather than just counting the number of experiments, we decided to give different weights to different kinds of experiments using the 4 iZones (see my posts “What is Innovation?
 Part 2” and “Right-Size Your iZone Investment”).